 If you’re new to list building, there are a few sites you should get acquainted with.

 My top site for list building is BookFunnel.
 Their most basic plan costs $20 per year and allows you to join their genre-based list builders and sales promos.
 More advanced tiers have integration options with your mailing list.

 AuthorsXP is another wonderful service to use in order to grow your list.
 At AuthorsXP they run list builders based on giveaways, which means you pay to participate (the buy-in is used for a gift card) and sometimes also contribute a book.

-Whether you’re seasoned in the art of newsletters for authors or a newbie, do not skip Tammi Labrecque’s Newsletter Ninja books.
-I cannot speak highly enough of these amazing books and how much they’ve helped me both when I just started and now (I have both the books and will never stop recommending them).
+Whether you’re seasoned in the art of newsletters for authors or a newbie, do not skip Tammi Labrecque’s Newsletter Ninja.
+I cannot speak highly enough of this fantastic book and how much it helped me both when I just started.
+I often go back to it when I need to hone my newsletter strategy.